 Making a difference in the lives of students through financial capability is Brian’s greatest passion.
 He comes to NGPF after fifteen years of public school teaching where he was the ‘11 Ohio Department of Education recipient of a Milken National Educator Award, the CEE Forbes Award winner, and a Money Magazine/CNN "Money Hero".
 He served on the working group for President Obama's Advisory Council on Financial Capability.
 He has private school experience as a Trustee for the Cincinnati Country Day School and was a past Ohio Jump$tart President.
 Brian holds a BBA and M.Ed.
 When Brian isn’t working alongside his NGPF teammates he is likely spending time with his wife, three children, and dog; hiking, or watching Ohio State football.

-Amanda joins the NGPF Team with 18 years of experience teaching personal finance.
+Amanda joins the NGPF Team with over 20 years of experience teaching personal finance.
 During that time, she led her students to hundreds of thousands of dollars in scholarships, won multiple awards, and most importantly, impacted the financial lives of thousands of high school students.
 Amanda prides herself on being an educational leader and is constantly looking for innovative ways to make the classroom relevant, rigorous, and fun.
-She is a passionate advocate for financial education and has been a long time member of the NGPF community.
+She is a passionate advocate for financial education and has been a long-time member of the NGPF community.
 Fun fact - Amanda was NGPF’s first teacher account!
 When Amanda isn’t working, she enjoys cooking, gardening, and traveling with her husband and two children.

 When I started working at Next Gen Personal Finance, it's as though my undergraduate degree in finance, followed by ten years as an educator in an NYC public high school, suddenly all made sense.